stalexan/netstat-monitor/README.md

     user: root
     states = FIN_WAIT1, FIN_WAIT2, TIME_WAIT, CLOSE, CLOSE_WAIT, LAST_ACK, CLOSING

 Each section defines a new filter.
 A section starts with the filter name, enclosed in square brackets.
+The name can be any alphanumeric string.
 Each line after that defines a filter parameter.
 For example, the first section defines a filter called ntpupdate that has two parameters: exe and user.
 This filter will look for connections with exe set to /usr/sbin/ntpupdate and user set to root.
 Any connections with these settings will be filtered out, and not displayed.

 The available filter parameters are: